What is talent?

 talent advice and information service aims and objectives

-• To provide clear, impartial and accessible advice to intending and existing Skills for Life teachers and trainers on initial teacher training and continuing professional development.
+• To provide clear, impartial and accessible advice to intending and existing English/literacy and mathematics/numeracy teachers on initial teacher training and continuing professional development.

 • To provide a regional reference point for information on professional development for individuals, teachers, employers and other advice providers.